oopcodecom/discounts/README.md

 close with Rule Engine, but more simple.

 In DiscountManager\Rule you can find available rules.
-Every rule is storing in db:table rules.
+Every rule are stored in db:table rules.
 You can use any rule and create own Discount (db:table discounts) with different rule value, discount amount and product category target.